bhaktibuana/centos7-web-server-setup/README.md

 ## Description

 This repository is documentation on how to setup a web server on CentOS 7 operating system.
-Using Nginx web server, Microsoft SQL Server database and NodeJs environtment project such as express, react, vue, angular and etc.
+Using Nginx web server, Microsoft SQL Server database and NodeJs environtment project such as Express, React, Vue, Angular and etc.

 ## Install Everything Needed